Kyle Criscuolo: Playing career

 On July 1, 2019, Criscuolo left the Sabres as a free agent to sign a one-year, two-way contract with hometown team, the Philadelphia Flyers.
 In the following 2019–20 season, Criscuolo was assigned to AHL affiliate, the Lehigh Valley Phantoms.
 He collected 8 goals and 24 points in 40 games before he was dealt at the NHL trade deadline by the Flyers along with a 2020 fourth-round draft pick to the Anaheim Ducks in exchange for Derek Grant on February 24, 2020.

 As a free agent from the Ducks in the off-season, Criscuolo returned for a second stint with the Detroit Red Wings' organization, agreeing to a one-year, two-way contract with the team on October 9, 2020.
 On January 12, 2021, the Red Wings assigned Criscuolo to the Grand Rapids Griffins.
 On July 28, 2021, Criscuolo agreed to a two-year, two-way contract extension to remain with the Red Wings.

 During his final season under contract with the Red Wings in 2022–23, Criscuolo registered 5 goals and 10 points through 28 regular season games with the Griffins.
 On January 18, 2023, he was traded by the Red Wings to the San Jose Sharks in exchange for Jasper Weatherby.
-He was immediately re-assigned to continue in the AHL with the San Jose Barracuda.
+He was immediately reassigned to continue in the AHL with the San Jose Barracuda.
+Recalled to the Sharks, on April 1, 2023, Criscuolo scored his first career NHL goal in a 7–2 win over the Arizona Coyotes.

+Leaving the Sharks as a free agent, Criscuolo was signed by the New Jersey Devils to a one-year, two-way contract on July 1, 2023, for the 2023–24 season.

+After a lone season within the Devils organization, Criscuolo left as a free agent and was signed to a one-year AHL contract with the Charlotte Checkers, who serve as the primary affiliate to the Florida Panthers, on July 9, 2024.